Eclipse-IoT/eclipsecon-2022-hackathon/DEVELOPING.md

 You can look at the status section of the device to see when it has been successfully provisioned.

-## Provision microbit using the console
+## Provision the device using the console

 Go to the [console](https://console-eclipsecon-2022.apps.sandbox.drogue.world/) and use the claim id corresponding to the UUID you chose earlier.

-## Optional: Running the simulator

 ## Troubleshooting